ibm-cloud-docs/cloud-databases/ha-dr.md

 See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.

 All {{site.data.keyword.cloud}} Databases general availability (GA) offerings conform to the {{site.data.keyword.cloud}} [Service Level Agreement](/docs/overview?topic=overview-slas) (SLA) terms.

+For more information on your responsibilities, see the [Responsibilities for Cloud Databases](/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases) page.